-7. Wellness CORE Grain-Free Indoor Formula Cat Food
+9. Wellness CORE Grain-Free Indoor Formula Adult Cat Food

 With deboned chicken as the first ingredient, the Wellness CORE Grain-Free Indoor Formula Cat Food starts off well.
 It also includes a variety of other meat products, like turkey meal and chicken meal.
 The ingredient list includes a variety of lower-quality ingredients, too, though.
 For instance, peas and potatoes are included relatively high on the ingredient list.
 These veggies are commonly used in place of grain, but they aren’t very nutritious for our felines.
 Peas are pretty high in protein, which makes them artificially raise the protein content of the food.
 Unfortunately, cats are not very good at absorbing nutrients from veggies, so much of this protein goes to waste.